hassansaei/BMQuant/README.md

 - **Install QuPath software**: [Download QuPath](https://qupath.github.io/) for object annotation and ROI extraction (available for macOS, windows and linux OS)

-In order to use segment analysis models (SAM) API (sam-api) for automated and much accurate border detection in your objects you should follow the following step:
+In order to use segment analysis models (SAM) API (sam-api) for automated and much more accurate border detection in your objects you should follow the following step:

 Create conda environment:
 ```bash